Rathbun Fellowship for Religious Encounter

 The checklist below outlines the requirements for the online application.
 Please read it carefully before starting the online form and uploading your documents.

-- Résumé (to upload on the online application form) Your résumé should provide a clear and concise outline of your education (including minors, specializations, or focus areas), work history, volunteer or public service experience, academic awards, honors, and fellowships received.
+- Résumé: Your résumé should provide a clear and concise outline of your education (including minors, specializations, or focus areas), work history, volunteer or public service experience, academic awards, honors, and fellowships received.
 It should not exceed one page and be in PDF format.

-- Personal Statement (to upload on the online application form) The Personal Statement should explain your prior experience with religious and inter-tradition encounter, which religious and existential questions you hope to address with your peers, your interest in dialogue and your experience with those different from yourself.
-Brevity and clarity are important in this section.
+- Brevity and clarity are important in this section.
 It should be double-spaced, in 12-point font, not exceed 1500 words and be in PDF format.

-If you have questions regarding the fellowship please contact: Senior Associate Dean for Religious Life, Rabbi Patricia Karlin-Neumann email@example.com and Associate Deans, Rev. Dr. Joanne Sanders firstname.lastname@example.org and Ms. Sughra Ahmed email@example.com.
-If you have questions regarding the application process, please contact Rathbun Program Manager, Diane Abundabar at firstname.lastname@example.org.
+If you have questions regarding the fellowship please contact: Senior Associate Dean for Religious Life, Rabbi Patricia Karlin-Neumann email@example.com and Associate Dean Ms. Sughra Ahmed firstname.lastname@example.org.
+If you have any issues with the application submission process, please contact Diane Abundabar at email@example.com.